jacopocolo/p5-sketchplugin/README.md

 ### Future releases

+- get() broke with Sketch 47.
+Figure out how to support it again

-- Store latest code in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html)
+- Store latest code in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html)?

 - Implement 'rgb(255,255,255)' and 'rgba(255,255,255,1)' notations for fill and stroke